 This annual information form ("AIF") of KORE Mining Ltd. ("KORE" or the "Company") contains forward-looking statements relating to the future operations of the Company and other statements that are not historical facts.
 Forwardlooking statements are often identified by terms such as "will", "may", "should", "anticipate", "expects", "intends", "indicates" and similar expressions.
 All statements other than statements of historical fact, included in this release, including, without limitation, statements regarding the future plans and objectives of the Company are forwardlooking statements.
-Forward-looking statements in this AIF include, but are not limited to, statements with respect to: the results of the PEAs (as defined below), next steps and timing regarding follow-up programs at the Imperial and Long Valley Projects (as defined below), financings and the intended use of proceeds resulting therefrom, results and developments in the Company's operations in future periods, planned exploration activities, the adequacy of the Company's financial resources, future operating and capital costs, closure costs, the projected NPV (as defined below), IRR (as defined below), timelines, permit timelines, and the ability to obtain the requisite permits, economics and associated returns of the Imperial and Long Valley Projects, the technical viability of the Imperial and Long Valley Projects, the market and future price of and demand for gold, the environmental impact of the Imperial and Long Valley Projects, the ongoing ability to work cooperatively with stakeholders, including the local levels of government and other events or conditions that may occur in the future.
+Forward-looking statements in this AIF include, but are not limited to, the strategy, timing and implementation of permit regional exploration drilling in the 28-kilometer Mesquite-Imperial-Picacho District ("Regional Exploration Drilling") and permit drilling to advance the existing Imperial gold deposit ("Imperial Zone") toward feasibility and mine permitting at the Imperial Project; the timing of submitting Environmental Assessment report(s) for one or more areas of the Imperial Project; potential actions, behavior or position of the BLM; the underexplored and prospective nature of the Imperial Regional Exploration Drilling area; the timing, implementation and results of exploration drilling for the Long Valley Project; the opportunities of expansion at the Long Valley Project; the ability to work cooperatively with stakeholders, including all levels of government; the mitigation of the planned drilling program's impacts on cultural and biological factors being minimal; statements with respect to: the results of the PEAs (as defined below), next steps and timing regarding follow-up programs at the Imperial and Long Valley Projects (as defined below), financings and the intended use of proceeds resulting therefrom, results and developments in the Company's operations in future periods, planned exploration activities, the adequacy of the Company's financial resources, future operating and capital costs, closure costs, the projected NPV (as defined below), IRR (as defined below), timelines, permit timelines, and the ability to obtain the requisite permits, economics and associated returns of the Imperial and Long Valley Project, the technical viability of the Imperial and Long Valley Projects, the market and future price of and demand for gold, the environmental impact of the Imperial and Long Valley Projects, the ongoing ability to work cooperatively with stakeholders, including the local levels of government and other events or conditions that may occur in the future.
 Such forward-looking statements, and any assumptions upon which they are based, are made in good faith and reflect our current judgment regarding the direction of our business.
 Management believes that these assumptions are reasonable.
-Forward looking information involves known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by the forward-looking information.
+Forward-looking information involves known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by the forward-looking information.